henningjp/TestRepo/WL-MODS.md

          ]
       ]
    ```

+## To Do

 - Pad all string NETObjects to their appropriate maxlength.
 Ensures parameter alignment with the expected Fortran parameter strings at fixed lengths.
-The .NET objects being used to pass the parameters back and forth from the DLL functions **_may_** already take care of thos, but we're doing it anyway to be sure.
+The .NET objects being used to pass the parameters back and forth from the DLL functions **_may_** already take care of this, there don't seem to be any alignment errors generated, but we're doing it anyway to be sure.